rspock/Cv/README.md

 # Personal skills and competences

+### Ecapital Project, Marche capital, Apr - Sept 2010
+From April to September 2010 I participate to a contest called Ecapital (www.ecapital.it).
+This is a contest for new and innovative business plan sponsored by “Regione Marche”, “Marche Capital” and others.
+My business plan is about what I have done on my thesis and it concerns domotics.
+At least it was one of the finalists.

 ### College Project “Traiano Eurobot 2008”, Univpm, Dec 2007 - May 2008
 I got involved to the college project “Traiano”.
 The team built a fully independent robot which participated to the Eurobot 2008 competition.